Here are some tips to make sure your spending stays in control while out food shopping.

 A shopping list can help reduce the risk of you forgetting anything and, if you stick to it, may help curb those impulse purchases.

 Working out how much you have to spend on food alongside other costs can help you set yourself a spending limit.
-You could break this allocation down weekly or monthly, or whenever you plan on buying your food.
+You could break this down weekly or monthly, or whenever you plan on buying your food.

-Look out for yellow stickers and check out the reduced section to see if you can snap up a bargain.
+Look out for reduced stickers and check out the reduced section to see if you can snap up a bargain.
 Some supermarkets start reducing items nearing their sell-by date in the evening – so it may be worth doing your food shop a bit later in the day if you’re able to.